OntoUML/OntoUML/classes/sortals/kind/faq.rst

 Common questions
 ----------------

-**Q1:** If a «Kind» is relationally independent, does that mean we cannot define relations for theses types?
+**Q1:** If a «:ref:`kind`» is relationally independent, does that mean we cannot define relations for theses types?
 **A1:** No!
 When we say that a
-«Kind» is relationally independent, we mean that it does not necessarily require a relation to be defined, like a «Role» does.
-Here is an example in which a «Kind» has a dependency.
+«:ref:`kind`» is relationally independent, we mean that it does not necessarily require a relation to be defined, like a «:ref:`role`» does.
+Here is an example in which a «:ref:`kind`» has a :ref:`dependency <dependency>`.

 .. container:: figure